 Wheat

-Our wheat is a hard red variety, ideal for baking or for sprouting.
-If you do have a flour mill, the baking we and others have done with our wheatberries has been very positive.
+Our wheat varieties are ideal for baking or for sprouting.
+Our freshly ground flour has been joyfully received by bread enthusiasts and from-scratch bakers alike.
 We make 100% whole-wheat breads, and we have found that the gluten develops very quickly and abundantly so as to yield beautifully risen loaves The flavor is, of course, as fresh as fresh can be.

 Sprouting these wheatberries would yield the infamous wheat grass, that green juice which is so extremely nutritional.
 And sprouting wheatberries also allows you to make delicious and nutritious raw wheatberry salad.
 A great way to incorporate raw live foods into your diet!